 National Park Service

-The National Park Service (NPS) is partnering with No Barriers Youth to host two fully-funded Every Kid in a Park programs in Spring 2018.
+The National Park Service (NPS) is partnering with No Barriers USA to host a fully-funded Every Kid in a Park program in Summer 2019.

-The Every Kid in a Park events offered under this initiative will provide diverse youth with experiential learning opportunities related to climate change in national park units.
-Together, NPS and No Barriers Youth will engage high school and 4th grade students in an exploration of local ecological issues, equipping students with tools to understand and help solve this important global challenge.
+The Every Kid in a Park events offered under this initiative will provide diverse youth with experiential learning opportunities related to climate change.
+Together, NPS and No Barriers will engage 20-25 students in an exploration of local ecological issues, equipping students with tools to understand and help solve this important global challenge.

-- After the retreats, all four schools will conduct a service project that addresses issues of climate change in their communities.
+- After the day trips, the students will conduct a service project that addresses issues of climate change in their communities.

 To learn more about the new White House youth initiative to get all 4th graders and their families to experience the places that are home to our country’s natural treasures, rich history, and vibrant culture, visit: Open OutDoors for Kids part of the National Park Foundation